The University of Illinois System is among the top teaching and

 University of Illinois

 SHRS Strategy Focus Areas for FY 2016

 - Enhance the employee experience through support and implementation of best practice HR business models that apply across all universities and System Office units.

 - Develop and implement strategies and processes that mitigate risk and comply with state and federal laws, and other mandates, through human resource policy and compliance administration.

 - Provide direction, support, tools, and resources for effective talent acquisition and management, retention strategies, and performance management.

 - Define future directions for enterprise-wide human resource systems to enhance and support HR initiatives and operations.

 - Establish an outreach role to engage the university community in order to communicate human resources initiatives and solicit input on HR services and systems.

-- Publish metrics and analysis for executive decision making as well as facilitate university-wide reporting in compliance with state and federal laws.
+- Publish metrics and analysis for executive decision making as well as facilitate System-wide reporting in compliance with state and federal laws.